meolar/supertux-wiki/Ideas.md

   animations?
 It would be utterly amazing if you could add stuff like that to the already fun gameplay.
   Bubble - float and pop in air (particle effect)"

-What about a new glossy SuperTux.
-Or has he to be as all the other objects in wax crayon?

-- **Fall position** if tux falls unexpectedly e.g. runs off an edge without jumping, he doesn't use the jump position but instead a “fall position”, flippers flailing, or just up in the air, looking down, feet spread to absorb the force of landing he might also use the “fall position” when falling at high speed
 - **Fly position** when tux flies into the air unexpectedly e.g. he is blown by wind he assumes the “fly position” feet together pointing down, arms by side, looking up.